-- Signatory to the World Declaration on Education For All and Framework to Meet Basic Learning Needs - o Ratified the Convention on the Rights of the Child (CRC).
-Four main principles form the core of the CRC:14 - Non-discrimination or universality (article 2): All children have rights, regardless of race, colour, sex, language, religion, political or other opinion, national, ethnic or social origin, property, disability, birth or other status. - Best interests (article 3): The child's best interests must be a primary consideration in all decisions affecting her or him. - Life, survival and development (article 6): All children have a right to life, and to survive and develop physically, mentally, spiritually, morally, psychologically and socially to their full potential. - Respect for the views of the child (article 12): Children have the right to express themselves freely on matters that affect them, and to have their views taken seriously.
+- In 1948, signatory to the Universal Declaration of Human Rights, recognizing the right to education by stating "Everyone has the right to education.
+Education shall be free, at least in the elementary and fundamental stages.
+Elementary education shall be compulsory.
+Technical and professional education shall be made generally available and higher education shall be equally accessible to all on the basis of merit" (Article 26 (1)) - In 1990, signatory to the World Declaration on Education For All and Framework to Meet Basic Learning Needs - In 1990, ratified the Convention on the Rights of the Child (CRC).
+Four main principles form the core of the CRC: - o Non-discrimination or universality (article 2): All children have rights, regardless of race, colour, sex, language, religion, political or other opinion, national, ethnic or social origin, property, disability, birth or other status. - o Best interests (article 3): The child's best interests must be a primary consideration in all decisions affecting her or him. - o Life, survival and development (article 6): All children have a right to life, and to survive and develop physically, mentally, spiritually, morally, psychologically and socially to their full potential. - o Respect for the views of the child (article 12): Children have the right to express themselves freely on matters that affect them, and to have their views taken seriously. - In 1996, ratified the Convention for the Elimination of All Forms of Discrimination Against Women (CEDAW) - In 1996, signed the Declaration and Agenda for Action adopted at the issue of the World Congress against Commercial Sexual Exploitation of Children, reaffirmed by the Yokohama Global Commitment in 2001 - In 2000, adopted the Dakar Framework for Action, reaffirming the vision of the World Declaration on Education For All adopted in 1990, pledging to achieve EFA goals of "(i) expanding and improving comprehensive early childhood care and education, especially for the most vulnerable and disadvantaged children; (ii) ensuring that by 2015 all children, particularly girls, children in difficult circumstances and those belonging to ethnic minorities, have access to and complete, free and compulsory primary education of good quality;

-In 1996,

-- Ratified the Convention for the Elimination of All Forms of Discrimination Against Women (CEDAW) - Signed the Declaration and Agenda for Action adopted at the issue of the World Congress against Commercial Sexual Exploitation of Children, reaffirmed by the Yokohama Global Commitment in 2001

-In 2000,

-Adopted the Dakar Framework for Action, reaffirming the vision of the World Declaration on Education For All adopted in 1990, pledging to achieve EFA goals of "(i) expanding and improving comprehensive early childhood care and education, especially for the most vulnerable and disadvantaged children; (ii) ensuring that by 2015